astorDev/nist/queries/include/article/index.md

 });
 ```

-You can see the rest of the implementation code in the article above of check it out [here on GitHub](https://github.com/astorDev/nist/blob/main/queries/include/playground/Program.cs).
-To streamline working with `include` parameter we have implemented `IncludeQueryParameter` in the article.
-If you don't want to recreate it you can just use the `Nist.Queries.Include` NuGet package from the same project.
+You can see the rest of the implementation code in the article above or check it out [here on GitHub](https://github.com/astorDev/nist/blob/main/queries/include/playground/Program.cs).
+To streamline working with the `include` parameter we have implemented `IncludeQueryParameter` in the article.
+If you don't want to recreate it, you can just use the `Nist.Queries.Include` NuGet package from the same project.

 This example, package, and even this article are part of the [NIST project](https://github.com/astorDev/nist).
 The project contains many HTTP-related tools beyond queries — check it out and don't hesitate to give the repository a star! ⭐